EddyVerbruggen/nativescript-pluginshowcase/README.md

 ### CanIUse?
 This app is in active development and optimized **for iOS only** at the moment.

-> Well, it works on Android, but some UI elements are off so I don't recommend installing it there yet.
+> Well, it works on Android, but I haven't tested everything yet so it won't be as solid as iOS.

 ```bash
 git clone https://github.com/EddyVerbruggen/nativescript-pluginshowcase